Chipmaker Broadcom to buy VMware in $61 bln deal | Technology

 Broadcom Inc said on Thursday it will acquire cloud computing company VMware Inc in a $61 billion cash-and stock deal, the chipmaker's biggest and boldest bid to diversify its business into enterprise software.
 The acquisition is the second biggest announced globally so far this year, trailing only Microsoft Corp's $68.7 billion deal to buy video game maker Activision Blizzard Inc .

 The offer of $142.50 in cash or 0.2520 of a Broadcom share for each VMware stock represents a premium of nearly 49% to the stock's last close before talks of the deal were first reported on May 22.
 Broadcom will also assume $8 billion of VMware's net debt.
-The chipmaker's shares were up nearly 3%, while VMware rose 2% in morning trading.
+The chipmaker's shares closed up 3.5% and VMware rose 3.1%.

 Broadcom Chief Executive Hock Tan, who built his company into one of the world's biggest chipmakers through acquisitions, is now bringing his dealmaking playbook to the software sector.
 In one fell swoop, the deal will almost triple Broadcom's software-related revenue to about 45% of its total sales.